USA Baseball: National Team Identification Series (NTIS)

 The USA Baseball National Team Identification Series (NTIS) is the most comprehensive player identification program offered by Team USA.
 Players from across the country will participate in selection events and tryouts on the regional level with the aim of ultimately being named to their regional team.
 Those regional teams will then compete in their respective age groups against the 15 other regions from across the country at the culminating National Team Identification Series Champions Cup event at the USA Baseball National Training Complex in Cary, North Carolina, in the fall of 2019.

 The program includes six separate men's age groups – 11U, 13U, 14U, 15U, 16U and 17U.
 From the final 2018 NTIS event, USA Baseball will invite a minimum of 68 players to future National Team Trials, National Team Development Program (NTDP) and Tournament of Stars opportunities with the ultimate goal of being selected to represent our country as a part of Team USA in 2019.

 All of the regional teams within each age group will be put together by our various NTIS Regional Directors.
 These various regional directors will be responsible for identifying and selecting 18-player teams which will participate in the culminating event in Cary, North Carolina.

 12U NTIS

 Held in various locations throughout the country, the 12U NTIS will offer athletes across the U.S. the opportunity to become involved with Team USA, while providing instruction, evaluation and fun.
 Players from the 12U NTIS will be recommended to USA Baseball officials and, from those recommendations, USA Baseball will invite 128 players to participate in the 12U National Open.

-To find a tryout near you, please visit USABaseball.com.